ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 ## The deflationary argument

 What is Hirsch's argument for the claim that many ontological disputes are shallow and merely verbal?
+First, we need to introduce a terminology that Hirsch like to use:

+Definition: equivalent sentence
+: If two sentences

+Definition: truth-conditionally indiscernable
+: If two sentences, relative to any context of utterance, has the same truth condition : If L1 and L2 have the same sentences and any sentence, relative to any context of utterance, has the same truth condition in L1 and L2, then L1 and L2 are *truth-conditionally indiscernable*.

+Two sentences are equivalent if, relative to any context of utterance, they hold true with respect to the same possible worlds

 Consider a dispute between the Organist van Inwagen and the four-dimensionalist Lewis.
 According to van Inwagen, only two kinds of things exist: mereological simples and living things.
 An ordinary table is neither a living thing nor a simple.
 So, on van Inwagen's view, there is no such thing as a table.
 Lewis, by contrast, holds that mereological simples exist and that any arbitrary composition of those simples also exists.
 Now consider the following sentence:

 - **Disputed sentence D**: "There is something composed of a set of table-wise interrelated simples"